 The WAN Health feature is designed to monitor ISP uplinks across organization networks.
 In addition to monitoring, WAN Health helps proactively troubleshoot ISP uplink issues such as "Poor Performance" ISP or "High Usage."
-It also helps keeping track of primary, secondary and LTE uplinks all together in one place.
+It also helps to keep track of primary, secondary, and LTE uplinks all together in one place.
 WAN Health gives more granularity in terms of uplink data compared to only knowing the status of the connection (up/down).
-The WAN connection information is presented in a simple, easy to read table format.
+The WAN connection information is presented in a simple, easy-to-read table format.

 WAN Health Use Case

 Multiple MX devices have been deployed in the organization

 An SD-WAN deployment is being used, requiring monitoring of several networks

 A network is using LTE as an uplink failover option

 Network administrators prefer to do more proactive monitoring and troubleshooting

 WAN Health will not only help with keeping the track of how ISP uplinks are performing across the organization, it will also help determine connection patterns with historical uplink records.
 By keeping track of this information, WAN Health can help administrators hold ISPs accountable for network uptime SLAs, and keep data on-hand that proves the cause of any uplink issues.